eunos-1128/QMEAN/docker/README.md

 <a name="qmeanpull"></a>Obtain the image (Docker `pull`)
 --------------------------------------------------------

-An already built copy of the image for the current Dockerfile is available in our [GitLab registry]( https://git.scicore.unibas.ch/schwede/QMEAN/container_registry).
+An already built copy of the image for the current [Dockerfile](docker/Dockerfile) is available in our [GitLab registry]( https://git.scicore.unibas.ch/schwede/QMEAN/container_registry).
 It can be downloaded by either pulling it yourself or let Docker pull it first time you run it.
-To actively pull use the following command:
+To actively pull, use the following command:

 ```terminal
 $ docker pull registry.scicore.unibas.ch/schwede/qmean:4.2.0